-Going to edits on the 5th of May, this book, both in paperback and in e-book versions, should be available late September, early October 2020.
+Going to edits on the 5th of May, this book, both in paperback and in e-book versions, available on the 18th September, 2020, with a lead up of a few weeks of pre-purchase.

 Wheelchair is a study of compulsion, disability, and the many faces of sexual dependence and obsession; it’s about how some men cannot just love because their hearts lead them to it, but can only love through self-imposed rituals which involve struggle and self-abasement.